 If we create the tools for more customizable yield exposures, then give those tools both to the builders of the yield generating protocols and directly to the users of those protocols, users will have a better DeFi experience.
 DeFi will be a better tool for empowering individuals to be financially self-sovereign when those users can pick and choose what risks they are exposed to.
 DeFi protocols will attract more capital when they offer more curated risk exposures to different capital allocators.
 And, if we create decentralized infrastructure for borrowing, lending, and trading these assets against each other we will also create more transparent and efficient pricing of risk, which helps yield holders get adequately compensated for the risks they do take.
 Every design decision in the architecture of the Sense Protocol serves this goal.

-# Designing Sense in Five Questions
+# Designing Sense in Four Questions

 # Why Fixed Income?

 Providing permissionless infrastructure for turning variable yield products into fixed income products is not only a worthy goal in itself, but also a necessary step for the development of the DeFi ecosystem.
 In TradFi, fixed income (opens new window) is one of the largest asset classes in the world (~$120 trillion).
 But, DeFi and TradFi are different: that is kind of the point.
 To understand if fixed yield will be desirable in DeFi we have to understand why fixed yield is so desirable in TradFi.
 In short: knowing how much money you will make by holding yield-bearing assets, or knowing how much money you will have to pay to service debts, makes you better able to plan your future.